 The 2004 sci-fi TV series Battlestar Galactica was itself a remake of a series that aired in 1978.
-No groans, please; we’re thrilled it was revived and actually preferred the newer version.
 The story revolves around the last survivors of the human race, who live on a fleet of ships searching for a fabled planet promising salvation: Earth.
 The Battlestar Galactica star ship, captained by Commander William Adama (Edward James Olmos), leads the fleet and tries to protect civilians on board from the Cylons, an alien race set on wiping out humanity — or what remains of it.
 Alas, Cylons looks like regular people, so they’re hard to detect.
 The series ran until 2009, but that wasn’t the end of it.
 In 2010, a spin-off prequel, Caprica, introduced us to two families, the Graystones and the Adamas, plus the early signs of artificial intelligence, 58 years before the destruction seen in Battlestar Galactica.
 It only lasted for one season, but we still appreciated it for expanding the story and helping us to move on from our obsession with the original.

 In 2005 we saw the revival of Doctor Who, with Christopher Eccleston as the Ninth Doctor.
 The return of the Doctor was stupendous in itself, but we also had the pleasure of meeting former con man, Captain Jack Harness (John Barrowman).
 The character first appeared in the episode, “The Empty Child,” making regular appearances through 2010, starring in 12 episodes total.
 He’s a time traveler like the Doctor, but that’s where the similarities end, with the Captain Jack being a bit of a flirt and a conniver.
 But he uses his criminal past for good in the spin-off, where he and his Torchwood Institute associates hunt aliens.